umarhashmi9/bolt-source/docs/docs/CONTRIBUTING.md

 ### Provider-Specific Setup

 #### GLHF Models Provider by @ThePsyberSleuth
+GLHF.chat is a powerful and flexible LLM service that enables users to run virtually any Hugging Face model with minimal setup.
+Key features include:

+- **Universal Model Support**: Run almost any open-source LLM from the Hugging Face repository
+- **Advanced Infrastructure**:
+  - Custom GPU scheduler with vLLM technology
+  - Support for up to 8 Nvidia H100 80GB GPUs
+  - Automatic resource provisioning and scaling
+  - Multi-tenant infrastructure for cost optimization

+- **Capabilities**:
+  - Easy model deployment via Hugging Face model links
+  - Support for full-weight and 4-bit quantized models
+  - Model fine-tuning on custom datasets
+  - Automatic proxying to inference providers for popular models
+  - On-demand cluster provisioning for specialized models

+- **Cost-Effective**: Free during beta, with plans to offer competitive pricing through efficient multi-tenant infrastructure

 To use GLHF Models:
 1. Sign up at https://glhf.chat
 2. Navigate to your account settings